sunpy/sunpy/docs/guide/data_types/maps.rst

     'goes-rsuvi284', 'goes-rsuvi304', 'sdoaia94', 'sdoaia131', 'sdoaia171',
     ...

-The **sunpy** colormaps are registered with matplotlib so you can grab them like you would any other colormap:
+The **sunpy** colormaps are registered with Matplotlib so you can grab them like you would any other colormap:

 .. code-block:: python